zachwanggg/PacMan_AI/README.md

 # PacMan_AI
-This file contains bunch of selected projects during my time at Washington University in St Louis
+This file contains an Artificial Intelligence project during my time at Washington University in St Louis.